assh/drone/README.md

-# Drone Project
+# Drone Resource Management

-This Project contans the Django framework for customer management and the drones autonomous firmware.
+This Project contans the Django framework for customer management